 All information from the data capture unit is uploaded directly to the myMSA online program.
-Detailed grading reports and summaries are printed onsite for distribution back to the producer.
+Detailed grading reports and summaries can be accessed by producers at mymsa.com.au.

-Producers can also access their feedback electronically through at www.mymsa.com.au

 Registered producers are encouraged to attend MSA workshops to increase understanding of the factors that affect eating quality and best management practices.